thelgevold/PhantomSnapshot/README.md

-WebPageSnapshotJS
+WebPageSnapshot
 ==========

 Convert your web pages to PDF, JPG or PNG

-WebPageSnapshotJS is a PhantomJS script for converting web pages to PDF, JPG or PNG.
+WebPageSnapshot is a PhantomJS script for converting web pages to PDF, JPG or PNG.

-Just specify the url to your web page, and WebPageSnapshotJS will take a snapshot of it!
+Just specify the url to your web page, and WebPageSnapshot will take a snapshot of it!

-WebPageSnapshotJS runs as a PhantomJS server.
+WebPageSnapshot runs as a PhantomJS server.

 Launch the server through phantomJS and specify your host url + port